G. K. Chesterton: "Chesterbelloc"

 Chesterton is often associated with his close friend, poet and essayist Hilaire Belloc.
 George Bernard Shaw coined the name "Chesterbelloc" for their partnership, and this stuck.
 Though they were very different men, they shared many beliefs; in 1922, Chesterton joined Belloc in the Catholic faith, and both voiced criticisms of capitalism and socialism.
 They instead espoused a third way: distributism.
 G. K.'s Weekly, which occupied much of Chesterton's energy in the last 15 years of his life, was the successor to Belloc's New Witness, taken over from Cecil Chesterton, who died in World War I.

 In his book On the Place of Gilbert Chesterton in English Letters, Belloc wrote that "Everything he wrote upon any one of the great English literary names was of the first quality.
 He summed up any one pen (that of Jane Austen, for instance) in exact sentences; sometimes in a single sentence, after a fashion which no one else has approached.
 He stood quite by himself in this department.
 He understood the very minds (to take the two most famous names) of Thackeray and of Dickens.
 He understood and presented Meredith.
 He understood the supremacy in Milton.
 He understood Pope.
 He understood the great Dryden.
 He was not swamped as nearly all his contemporaries were by Shakespeare, wherein they drown as in a vast sea – for that is what Shakespeare is.
 Gilbert Chesterton continued to understand the youngest and latest comers as he understood the forefathers in our great corpus of English verse and prose."

-Wilde

-In his book Heretics, Chesterton said this of Oscar Wilde: "The same lesson [of the pessimistic pleasure-seeker] was taught by the very powerful and very desolate philosophy of Oscar Wilde.
-It is the carpe diem religion; but the carpe diem religion is not the religion of happy people, but of very unhappy people.
-Great joy does not gather the rosebuds while it may; its eyes are fixed on the immortal rose which Dante saw."
-More briefly, and with a closer approximation to Wilde's own style, he wrote in his 1908 book Orthodoxy concerning the necessity of making symbolic sacrifices for the gift of creation: "Oscar Wilde said that sunsets were not valued because we could not pay for sunsets.
-But Oscar Wilde was wrong; we can pay for sunsets.
-We can pay for them by not being Oscar Wilde."